OCTRI/fhir2hpo/README.md

 <dependency>
 	<groupId>org.monarchinitiative</groupId>
 	<artifactId>fhir2hpo</artifactId>
-	<version>1.0.1-SNAPSHOT</version>
+	<version>1.0.5</version>
 </dependency>
 ```

-Use the ObservationAnalysisService provided by this library to perform conversion.
+To perform conversion of a FHIR Observation to HPO Terms, use the ObservationAnalysisService provided by this library.
 In a Spring Boot application, you can autowire this service and access the associated domain by scanning the fhir2hpo packages.

 ```
 package org.myapp.pkg;